Video Aspect Ratio Calculator

 Scale a resolution or compare if 2 resolutions are the same aspect ratio by entering the desired width and height in box C or D.

-How to Calculate a Video Aspect Ratio
+How to Calculate an Aspect Ratio

-A video aspect ratio is often expressed as reduced to a common format based on industry standards.
+An aspect ratio is often expressed as reduced to a common format based on industry standards.
 To find the video aspect ratio reduce the aspect ratio to either 16:9, 16:10, or 4:3.
 Some video aspect ratios cannot be evenly reduced into these ratios, in which case they should be reduced to the number of columns to 1 row of pixels.

 To reduce a ratio, find the greatest common factor of both the number of columns and the number of rows.
 Then divide the number of rows and the number of columns by the greatest common factor.